 On October 23, 2018, the Mega Millions lottery jackpot was 1.6 billion dollars, making it one of the largest lottery jackpots in history.

-In the week leading up to the drawing, the hospital was abuzz with chatter.
+The hospital was abuzz with chatter in the week leading up to the drawing.
 Discussions about the possibility of becoming an instant billionaire were just too good to resist.

 “What are you doing?”
 I asked.